 Get Your Credit Reports before Applying for a Mortgage

 In general, it's a good idea to request a copy of your credit reports from each of the three major reporting agencies at least three to six months prior to applying for a mortgage or any other major purchase.
 This gives you time to take care of any discrepancies and resolve any issues before you apply.

 Keep in mind that it is also possible to have an outstanding debt that may not be reported to any of the credit reporting agencies.
-In some cases, a lender or collection agency that does not report directly to the credit reporting agencies may go to court and file a civil claim judgment against you in order to collect the debt that is owed.

 Thanks for asking,